selfdriven-foundation/selfdriven-university/README.md

 - Research & Development

 ### Scope
-- Purpose / Value
+- Purpose / Value to Society
-- Root of Trust for society
+- Root of Trust for society (Proof of Activity & Growth)
 - Protocols
 - Identity
 - Trust